Tacna: Republican era

-Occupation by Chile
+Chilean administration

-During the war, the cities of Tacna and Arica were occupied by the Chilean Army, with Tacna being incorporated as a commune with a province of the same name.
-A peace agreement, the Treaty of Ancón, was signed in 1883.
-Under the terms of the treaty, Chile was to occupy the provinces of Tacna and Arica for ten years, taking control of the valuable mineral deposits, after which a plebiscite was to be held to determine the region's sovereignty.
+During the war, Tacna—as well as neighbouring Arica—was administered by the Chilean Army and incorporated as a commune that served as the seat of the eponymous department and province.
+In modern Peruvian historiography, this period is known as the cautiverio.
+The Treaty of Ancón was signed in 1883 between Peru and Chile, ending the war.
+Under the terms of the treaty, Chile was to administer the provinces of Tacna and Arica for ten years, taking control of valuable mineral deposits, after which a plebiscite was to be held to determine the region's sovereignty.
 But when the ten years had elapsed, the two sides could not agree whether to include a large number of imported Chilean laborers in the vote.
-Tacna remained under Chilean control for 50 years, Chilean groups and authorities lead a campaign of Chilenization in an attempt to persuade the local population to abandon their Peruvian past and accept Chilean nationality.
+Throughout the administration, Chilean groups and authorities led a campaign of Chilenization in an attempt to persuade the local population to abandon their Peruvian past and accept Chilean nationality.
 However, Peruvian nationalists ensured that the Chilean propaganda failed and the planned plebiscite was never held.
-Finally, in 1929, the Treaty of Lima was signed in which Chile kept Arica, whilst Peru reacquired Tacna and received a $6 million indemnity and other concessions.

-Some of the important persons who lived in Tacna during the Chilean administration were Salvador Allende and his family, who lived eight years in the city.
-Salvador had lived in Tacna since he was a baby; he arrived in 1908 and he studied in the Tacna School (Liceo de Tacna).